Delhi, New York

 Delhi (/ˈdɛl.hai/ DEL-hy) is a town in Delaware County, New York, United States.
 The population was 4,795 at the 2020 census.
 The town is in the east-central part of the county and contains the village of Delhi.
 The State University of New York at Delhi is located in the town.

-The town is named after the city of Delhi, the capital of India.
-The name was in honor of founder Ebenezer Foote, who was known as "The Great Mogul".
-Another founder, Erastus Root, a rival of Foote, is responsible for the pronunciation.
-Root preferred the name "Mapleton".
-When he learned the town was to be named Delhi, he exclaimed, "Delhi, Hell-high!
+The town was named after Delhi, India, in honor of founder Ebenezer Foote, who was known as "The Great Mogul".
+The pronunciation is attributed to Foote's rival Erastus Root, who reportedly exclaimed upon learning of the town's name, "Delhi, Hell-high!
 Might as well call it Foote-high."
+An alternate explanation of its pronunciation and namesake is due to its location, high on the Delaware River.

 The town is the setting of the 1959 novel My Side of the Mountain by Jean Craighead George.

 History

 Delhi was formed from the towns of Kortright, Middletown, and Walton, on March 23, 1798.
-It was named after Delhi in India.